MarkDickinson/shell_scripts/security-audit/README.txt

     are mapped to /bin or /sbin which must be owned by root (not by the system user such as adm or operator) and must be traversable by other users, and quite a few other customisable cases.
-  * optional (but default) backs up /etc
+  * optional, backs up /etc
   * optional (but default) collect hardware info
-  * optional (but default) if 'rpm' is available collect a package list
+  * optional, if 'rpm' is available collect a installed package list

 Files provided:
    collect_server_details.sh   - run on all server to collect details to be processed